Town of Bridal Veil

 We can visit the nation’s 2nd Smallest Post Office, and the remnants of the old Lumber Mill town, on request, if time allows.

 See pictures, Town of Bridal Veil.
-Schoolhouse and lumberman.
+Schoolhouse, and lumberman.

-The town of Bridal Veil was founded in 1886 by the Bridal Veil Lumber Company.
+Founded in 1886 by the Bridal Veil Lumber Company.
 The lumber town, included the post office, milling buildings, cemetery, church, and community center.
 Today, only the post office and cemetery, (each about 135 years old), remain of the town that was in operation for over 100 years.

 The small 10 foot by 10 foot post office (top of picture; the nation’s 2nd Smallest), is a destination for engaged couples to mail wedding invitations, due to the post office’s one-of-a kind romantic postmark.

 The town was created, when the Bridal Veil Lumber Company, built a paper mill on the lower section of property.
 The property included residences for the mill workers, and a school house.
+See picture.
 What are left are simply foundations, remnants of a logging boom long gone!

 The Bridal Veil Lumber Company stood here from 1886-1960, when Kraft, made the iconic wooden cheese boxes (From 1937 to 1960).